Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 - **WebApi** for web APIs;
 - **Frontend** for user interfaces.

-This will help to visually separate the elements of architecture of different types, and the automation will improve the quality of analysis.
+This will help to visually separate the elements of architecture of different types, and when architecture implementation validation, the automation will correctly analyze each system element.

 ### Example